Sliswap/sliswap.github.io/docs/govermance.md

 ## Security and Fee Management

 The governance system incorporates robust security measures, including parameter validation and emergency controls.
 The fee management system enables the collection and distribution of protocol fees to the designated recipient through the `claim_fees` function.
 All governance actions are tracked through event emissions, providing transparency and accountability.
 The system maintains a balance between efficient protocol management and security, with clear parameter constraints and access controls.
-This structure ensures that protocol updates are executed safely while maintaining the integrity of the EdenSwap ecosystem.
+This structure ensures that protocol updates are executed safely while maintaining the integrity of the Sliswap ecosystem.